pluralsight/guides/draft/java-and-j2ee/building-a-graphql-server-with-spring-boot/article.md

 - First name
 - Last name

-You'll define these types in a GraphQL schema using [a special Graphql DSL called IDL](http://graphql-java.readthedocs.io/en/v6/schema.html), create resolvers, queries, mutations, error handlers and the rest of the infrastructure for the server.
+You'll define these types in a GraphQL schema using [a special Graphql DSL called IDL](http://graphql-java.readthedocs.io/en/v6/schema.html).
+You'll also create resolvers, queries, mutations, error handlers and the rest of the infrastructure for the server.

-We'll use:
+This tutorial will use:
 - [Java 9](http://www.oracle.com/technetwork/java/javase/downloads/jdk9-downloads-3848520.html)
 - [Spring Boot 1.5.9](https://projects.spring.io/spring-boot/) with an embedded [H2 database](http://www.h2database.com/html/main.html)
 - [graphql-java](https://github.com/graphql-java/graphql-java), a GraphQL Java implementation
 - [GraphiQL](https://github.com/skevy/graphiql-app), an app for editing and testing GraphQL queries/mutations (you'll learn how to use its web version)
 - [Maven](https://maven.apache.org/) (but you can use [Gradle](https://gradle.org/) if you prefer it)

-This way, at the end of the tutorial, you'll have a strong foundation to build APIs with GraphQL using Spring Boot.
+At the end of the tutorial, you'll have a strong foundation to build APIs with GraphQL using Spring Boot.

 You can find the entire source code of this project on this [GitHub repository](https://github.com/eh3rrera/graphql-java-spring-boot-example).